sbonds/microsoft-azure-samples-core-startup-stack-rails/README.md

-# Startup Stack Sample App
+# Core Startup Stack Sample App – Rails

-This repository demonstrates the Startup Stack – a set of infrastructure designed to get your app deployed in a robust, production-ready way with a minimum of fuss.
+This repository demonstrates the Core Startup Stack – a set of infrastructure designed to get your app deployed in a robust, production-ready way with a minimum of fuss.

-## Deploying the Startup Stack Sample App
+## Deploying the Core Startup Stack Sample App

 ### Fork this repository